adobe/commerce-cif-magento/customer-deployment/README.md

 ## Quick start

+1) Copy the file `credentials-example.json` and name it `credentials.json`, add your Magento credentials in that file
-Copy the file `credentials-example.json` and name it `credentials.json`, add your Magento credentials in that file, make sure that you currently have a `~/.wskprops` file with the credentials of a user/namespace meant to deploy customer actions (= different than the namespace of the shared action packages), and simply run
+2) Copy the file `environment-example.json` and name it `environment.json`, add your Magento server details and Openwhisk configuration in that file
+3) Make sure that you currently have a `~/.wskprops` file with the credentials of a user/namespace meant to deploy customer actions (= different than the namespace of the shared action packages), and simply run

 `npm install; npm run deploy`

 This will create one package for each micro-service (`carts`, `categories`, `customers`, `orders`, and `products`) and will also deploy all the web actions/sequences for each micro-service in a common `magento` package.

 For example, for `products` it will:
-* create the package `/cif-customer/commerce-cif-magento-product@latest` (in the default `cif-customer` customer namespace).
+* create the package `/cif-customer/commerce-cif-magento-product@latest` (assuming `cif-customer` is your customer namespace).
 This is a package binding to the shared package implementing the `products` Magento actions.
-Note that this binding will be configured with the Magento credentials defined in `credentials.json`.
+Note that this binding will be configured with the parameters defined in `credentials.json` and `environment.json`.
+Other packages that do not require credentials will only be configured with the parameters from `environment.json`.
 * deploy the `products` actions in the `/cif-customer/magento` package.

 To remove all the customer packages and actions, just run `npm run clean`.